toltec-astro/common_utils_boilerplate/README.md

 ### On git submodule

-The common_utils package is managed as the git submodule.
+If the common_utils package is managed as the git submodule.
 After the project repo is cloned, the submodule does not get populated until the `git submodule update ...` call is made.